-- (5) A person may request an exemption from any or all requirements contained in these directions: - (a) to attend a funeral or end of life event; or - (b) if a person owns or has responsibilities in relation to an animal, to meet obligations to sustain the life and wellbeing of that animal; or - (c) to return to the person's ordinary place of residence for health, wellbeing, care or compassionate reasons; or - (d) to effect an emergency relocation. - (6) The Chief Health Officer or Deputy Chief Health Officer (or the Secretary or a Deputy Secretary to the Department or an Executive Director or Director in the COVID-19 Response Division of the Department) may exempt a person from any or all requirements contained in these directions, if satisfied that an exemption is appropriate, having regard to the: - (a) need to protect public health; and - (b) principles in sections 5 to 10 of the PHW Act, as appropriate. - (7) Before granting any exemption under subclause (6) the Chief Health Officer or Deputy Chief Health Officer (or the Secretary or a Deputy Secretary to the Department or an Executive Director or Director in the COVID-19 Response Division of the Department) must consider: - (a) if the person is: - (i) a diagnosed person or close contact of a diagnosed person (or equivalent), lawfully permitted to leave a State, Territory or Green Zone Country in accordance with the laws in force in that jurisdiction; and
+- (5) A person may request an exemption from any or all requirements contained in these directions: - (a) to attend a funeral or end of life event; or - (b) if a person owns or has responsibilities in relation to an animal, to meet obligations to sustain the life and wellbeing of that animal; or - (c) to return to the person's ordinary place of residence for health, wellbeing, care or compassionate reasons; or - (d) to return to the person's ordinary place of residence in Victoria from a cross border community area; or - (e) to effect an emergency relocation. - (6) The Chief Health Officer or Deputy Chief Health Officer (or the Secretary or a Deputy Secretary to the Department or an Executive Director or Director in the COVID-19 Response Division of the Department) may exempt a person from any or all requirements contained in these directions, if satisfied that an exemption is appropriate, having regard to the: - (a) need to protect public health; and - (b) principles in sections 5 to 10 of the PHW Act, as appropriate. - (7) Before granting any exemption under subclause (6) the Chief Health Officer or Deputy Chief Health Officer (or the Secretary or a Deputy Secretary to the Department or an Executive Director or Director in the COVID-19 Response Division of the Department) must consider:

-- (ii) seeking to enter Victoria: - (A) to attend a funeral or end of life event; or - (B) if a person owns or has responsibilities in relation to an animal, to meet obligations to sustain the life and wellbeing of that animal; or - (C) to return to the person's ordinary place of residence for health, wellbeing, care or compassionate reasons; or - (D) to effect an emergency relocation; and - (b) documentary evidence provided by the person of: - (i) the circumstances described in subclause (a); or - (ii) test results or other medical information in relation to the person, including any negative SARS-CoV-2 test result received by the person within 72 hours prior to the person's proposed or actual entry to Victoria; or
+- (a) if the person is: - (i) a diagnosed person or close contact of a diagnosed person (or equivalent), lawfully permitted to leave a State, Territory or Green Zone Country in accordance with the laws in force in that jurisdiction; and - (ii) seeking to enter Victoria: - (A) to attend a funeral or end of life event; or - (B) as a person who owns or has responsibilities in relation to an animal, to meet obligations to sustain the life and wellbeing of that animal; or - (C) to return to the person's ordinary place of residence for health, wellbeing, care or compassionate reasons; or - (D) as a person who is a Victorian resident in a cross border community area; or - (E) to effect an emergency relocation; and - (b) documentary evidence provided by the person of: - (i) the circumstances described in subclause (a); or - (ii) test results or other medical information in relation to the person, including any negative SARS-CoV-2 test result received by the person within 72 hours prior to the person's proposed or actual entry to Victoria; or